alexzhornyak/ScxmlEditor-Tutorial/README.md

 You can also trace the execution of the chart and use breakpoints.

 ### Local debugging
-ScxmlEditor starts a testing application, intercepts its command line output, receives UDP commands and sends events to testing application also as UDP packages
+ScxmlEditor starts a testing application, intercepts its command line output and may communicate in two modes:
+- [**UDP mode**](Doc/DebugScxmlStateCharts.md#receive-api) (receives UDP commands and sends events as UDP packages to testing application)
+- [**Pipes mode (since version 2.1.8)**](Doc/DebugScxmlStateCharts.md#custom-testing-application-setup) (capture enter-exit events from console output by regexp, and submit trigger event to state machine to console input)

 There are two ready-to-use testing applications: